When Do Wildflowers Bloom? (And How To Time Your Garden)

 It’s best to choose a low-maintenance ground cover plant for your lawn if you do not have time for constant weeding, pruning and watering.
 Groundcover plants spread as they grow, creating a thick foliage mat which is essential in the retention of moisture, weed control and pest management.
 Here are … Read more

-How To Design a Wild Garden That Attracts Wildlife
+How To Design a Wild Garden That’s Bursting With Wildlife

 humming bird feeding on wild flowers